jeremytammik/tbc/a/2026_reload_core_publ.md

 to [make the "Publish settings" tool functions available in the API](https://forums.autodesk.com/t5/revit-ideas/make-the-quot-publish-settings-quot-tool-functions-available-in/idc-p/12538103):

 > I am editing/creating the viewset with the `PrintManager`, `ViewSheetSet`, and `ViewSheetSetting` classes, and then I move on to publishing with the code you showed.
-The detail is that you must put AD`SK as the vendorId, which is not elegant:
+The detail is that you must put `ADSK` as the vendorId, which is not elegant:

 <pre><code>
 public static void PublishedViews(Document d)